halobartku/swiat-jezdzca/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers the deployment process, environment configuration, and monitoring setup for the Primary Water website.
+This guide covers the deployment process, environment configuration, and monitoring setup for the Świat Jeźdźca website.

 ## Deployment Platforms